jrpotter/notebook/notes/set/functions.md

 %%ANKI
 Basic
-How does the image of intersections relate to the intersection of images?
+How does the image of intersections relate to the intersection of the images?
 Back: The former is a subset of the latter.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1720386023257-->